shabbychef/fromo/README.md

 ## running moments

 Since an online algorithm is used, we can compute cumulative running moments.
 Moreover, we can
 //remove// observations, and thus compute moments over a fixed length lookback window.
+The code checks for negative even moments caused by roundoff, and restarts the computation to correct;
+periodic recomputation can be forced by an input parameter.

 A demonstration:

 ```r